GuloHui/csst-ifs-elfo/docs/source/workflow.rst

 - **Fitting start columns**: ``y0``, ``y1`` (correspond to ``j_1`` and ``j_2`` in ``process_i_refit``)
 - **Neighborhood range**: ``k`` (number of nearby pixels to consider, default is 9.
   This value is hard-coded for simplicity and not exposed as a function parameter.
-  If you need to modify it, feel free to contact me.)
+  If you need to modify it, you can directly modify the **Elfo** code or contact me for help.)

 Fitting Flow
 ------------